abapst/graph_cut_segmentation/README.md

 <img src="https://user-images.githubusercontent.com/12631256/235843320-7314424d-4a1b-450e-8a8d-62ed8c8c0968.png" width="480">

-The two distributions are then used to prime an augmenting path method (default: Boykov-Kolmogorov) which finds the min-cut separating the two distributions.
+The two distributions are then used to select a threshold for priming an augmenting path method (default: Boykov-Kolmogorov) which finds the min-cut separating the two distributions.